vydimitrov/react-countdown-circle-timer/packages/mobile/README.md

 yarn add react-native-countdown-circle-timer
 ```

-This component has a peer dependency on `react-native-svg` to draw the countdown circle. `react-native-svg` has to be installed and linked into your project
+This component has a peer dependency on `react-native-svg` to draw the countdown circle. `react-native-svg` has to be installed and linked into your project.

 ## Demo